 Party or Shop After Dark at the Pub Street & Night Market

 After dark, it's less about the authenticity and more about getting soused: thus the draw of Pub Street and the neighboring Night Market for Siem Reap's tippling visitors.
 (Pub Street location on Google Maps.)

 Drink an Angkor Beer (or a good number of decent Southeast Asian beers, for that matter) at one of the many neon-lit bars down this pedestrianized corner of the city.

 The best place to start: the graffiti-covered Angkor What?
 (Facebook page) the bar that launched Pub Street into the Siem Reap stratosphere when it opened in 1998.
 Its incredible energy, cheap drinks and late, late hours keep it a Pub Street mainstay for both long-timers and newcomers alike.

 The Night Market across Sivatha Street from Pub Street offers some neat bargains, from Kampot peppers to obscenely-carved ashtrays to counterfeit branded clothing.
-Shop for souvenirs among the Night Market's warmly-lit Khmer hut-styled stalls make shopping at the Night Market almost pleasurable.
+Shop for souvenirs among the Night Market's warmly-lit Khmer hut-styled stalls.